Top 10 Tips for Parents

 Sending your child to study abroad involves a certain amount of letting go on your part.
 It can be difficult to do, but to ease it, you should begin the process well before departure.
 Allow your student to make the most of the study abroad decisions - be a guide, not a supervisor.
 Give your student the information and resources he or she needs to make informed decisions.
-Don't expect to hear from your student every day while he or she is abroad, and don't make your student feel bad for that.
-Talk with parents whose children have previously studied abroad and try to prepare for the emotions they say they experienced.
+Do not expect to hear from your student every day while he or she is abroad, and do not make your student feel bad for that.
+Talk with other parents whose children have previously studied abroad and try to prepare for the emotions they say they experienced.

 Keeping in touch with your student while he or she is studying overseas is important for both of you.
 Establish a plan of communication with your student prior to departure.
 It is important to realize that this plan may need to be altered once your child has settled into a study abroad routine.
 Blogs are an inexpensive way in which to keep in touch.
 Encourage your child to start a blog while away so that you (and any other family members or friends) can follow along with the adventures.
 You may consider starting your own blog to keep your student current on what is going on back home.
-Your child's cell phone will only work overseas if you have T-Mobile, AT&T or Alltel, and only if you contact the service provider and get them to open up the phone for international roaming, which also means you'll have to pay exorbitant international roaming charges.
+Your child's cell phone will only work overseas if you contact the service provider and get them to open up the phone for international roaming, which also means you'll have to pay exorbitant international roaming charges.
 So devise another way of keeping in touch by phone.
-Prepaid international calling cards are a good alternative, as is Skype.
+Prepaid international calling cards are a good alternative, as is Skype but most students should be able to purchase an inexpensive cell phone in their host country.
 Students and parents should both have a set of emergency contacts with them at all times, including contacts from the school and program.
 Make sure you know what numbers are required when calling internationally.
-See http://www.countrycallingcodes.com/ for more information
+See http://www.countrycallingcodes.com/ for more information.

 Teaching your student responsible ways to handle his or her finances is crucial and can begin even before departure.
 Have your child manage some money on his or her own before departing.
 Devise a financial plan with your child for the time he or she will be abroad.
 Write down the expenses you expect your child to have and make a column for "needs" and a column for "wants."
 To limit spending and avoid lost money, teach your child to take money out of the ATM a little at a time.
 For example, on Mondays, have him or her take out the cash he or she will need for each week.
-Don't begin exchanging currency before your child departs-have him or her wait until he or she reach the destination.
+Do not begin exchanging currency before your child departs - instead have him or her wait until he or she reaches their destination.

 6. Student Responsibility

-Helping your student to enhance his or her sense of responsibility can be beneficial to the student as he or she study abroad, and in general.
+Helping your student to enhance their sense of responsibility can be beneficial to the student as he or she studies abroad, and in general.
 Discuss financial, social and academic responsibility with your child.
-Let him or her know that much of what is expected of him or her at home will be expected of him or her abroad, and more.
-Encourage your student to resolve her or her own issues while abroad and step in only when necessary.
+Let him or her know that much of what is expected at home will be expected of him or her abroad, and more.
+Encourage your student to resolve his or her own issues while abroad and step in only when necessary.
 Have your student do the bulk of the study abroad research.
 This will not only empower your student, but will also teach him or her the benefit of thinking ahead and analyzing what is best for him or her as an individual.
 Let your student know that you trust him or her to make the right decisions while studying abroad.